 - What needs and challenges do they face that you can offer valuable insight into?

-Here are some prospecting techniques you could use (depending on your audience and where you’ll find them):
+Here are some prospecting techniques we recommend trying, depending on your audience and the channels they prefer:

-- Phone calls: either cold calling prospecting, or warm calling people on your leads database.
+- Phone calls: You can either cold call or warm call people on your leads database.
+You can also provide a walkthrough of your product or service offerings during these calls.

-- Email marketing: great way to nurture those on your database to provide value and information until they’re ready to convert to a client.
+- Email marketing: This is a great way to nurture your database to provide value and relevant information that builds trust and authority until they’re ready to convert to a client.

-- Content: use your blog to provide relevant articles specific to your target market.
+- Content: Use your blog to provide educational and informative articles specific to your target market and their desires, interests, and pain points.

-- Networking events: attend the right events and work the room to meet new people.
+- Networking events: Attend (or even host) the right events and work the room to meet new people.